How to Avoid Etsy Copyright Infringement (is Disney & fan art allowed?)

 Using characters from movies, video games, TV shows, etc. anywhere in your work is copyright infringement.
 You did not come up with the design for a character, or spend millions of dollars to make the character so well-known that people want to pay for products that incorporate the character.
 So you should not be able to profit from the use of that character.

-Selling drawings of celebrities, paintings of Disney cartoon characters, stuffed dolls that look like a copyrighted character would all be considered copyright infringement.
+Selling drawings of celebrities, paintings of Disney cartoon characters, and stuffed dolls that look like a copyrighted character would all be considered copyright infringement.

 3 – Don’t use copyrighted fabric